maurcz/site/content/posts/001-building-a-blog-in-2020.md

 There are [plenty of themes](https://themes.goHugo.io/) available.
 A piece of advice if you're testing out lots of free themes: some of them require _very_ specific things in your site's `config.toml` file.
 Make sure to double check if you're following the theme dev's guidelines for configuration, before moving on to a theme "that works".

 Most themes I tried still felt like too much for what I wanted, so I decided to go and create my own.
 [This guide](https://www.pakstech.com/blog/create-Hugo-theme/) by Janne Kemppainen was extremely helpful.
-Basically, I used his examples as a bad, but took _all_ the "clutter" out of the way.
+Basically, I used his examples as base taking _all_ the "clutter" out of the way.

 Only two folders live inside `content`: